oehpp94/GettingAndCleaningDataAssignment/CodeBook.md

         - STANDING: 5
         - LAYING: 6

-4. Appropriately label the data set with descriptive variable names Scripts under this description perform the fourth task of the assignment by:
+Appropriately label the data set with descriptive variable names

+Scripts under this description perform the fourth task of the assignment by:

     a) Renamming the feature variable names to obtain more comprehensive (tidy) names.
-To so the following abreviations were replaced:
+To do so the following abbreviations were replaced:
         -"^t" for "Time"
         -"Acc" for "Accelerometer"
         -"Gyro" for "Gyroscope"